Palos-Bonrod/GUI-for-Clustering-Algorithms-with-3D-Interactive-Graphs/README.md

 - Add export options for graphs (PNG, CSV with cluster labels)
 - Include additional clustering algorithms (K-Means, DBSCAN)
 - Develop a web-based version for wider accessibility
+- Downloadable 3D graph as an html file
 ---

 ## Limitations
-- Only supports three features (X, Y, Z)
+- Only supports a specific set of dataset attributes
 - CSV dataset format only
 - Does not yet support extremely large datasets
 - No dendrogram overlay yet
-- Audio or motion effects not included

----

-## How to Use
-1. Clone the repository
-2. Run the GUI application
-3. Load your CSV dataset
-4. Select features for X, Y, Z axes
-5. Adjust distance cutoff and data point size
-6. Explore clusters in 3D interactively

 ---